 The body of General Johann Stephan von Beckers, construction supervisor for the Osijek Citadel (or "Tvrđa"), was allegedly walled into the city walls near the Water Gate in the north.
-The story goes that in 1768, Emperor Joseph II was not allowed entrance to the Citadel, having arrived in Osijek be one of the most state-of-theart forts of the 18th century, it never actually served as a military structure.
-In addition to the Water Gate and water tower-watchtower, the only thing that has remained from the original Citadel are the walls facing Drava and the Crown fortification (Krunske utvrde) on the left river bank, but the Baroque city that was built on it is widely regarded as the most beautiful part of Osijek.
+The story goes that in 1768, Emperor Joseph II was not allowed entrance to the Citadel, having arrived in Osijek after sundown, so he decided to seek shelter at the "K šaranu" (The Old Carp) tavern, on the spot of present-day Esseker business centre.
+Legend has it that the Citadel still holds a hidden chest of the Habsburg Imperial treasury, which was completely relocated to Osijek as Napoleon drew closer to Vienna.